-Nagaland is the destination of colours, rituals, and festivals.
-The diversity of people and tribes, each with their own cultures and heritages, create a year-long atmosphere of celebrations in the state.
+Nagaland is the destination of colors, rituals, and equally festivals.
+The diversity of people and tribes, each with their own cultures and as well as heritages, create a year-long atmosphere of celebrations in the state.
 The most prominent festival is the Hornbill festival.
 A lot of tourists from all over the world come to this destination to attend this festival.

-The dazzling array of ethnic lifestyle opens up fresh insights into a land that has a prism-like beauty.
-In their festivals, we get to know about their rich culture and tradition.
-The sixteen tribes of Nagaland hold separate festivals with their culture and lifestyle.
+The dazzling array of ethnic lifestyles opens up fresh insights into a land that has a prism-like beauty.
+At their festivals, we get to know about their rich culture and also a tradition.
+The sixteen tribes of Nagaland hold separate festivals with their culture and also their lifestyle.
 In that sense, Nagaland has a festival every month.
-The tribes in Nagaland have festivals around the elements like the spirits that saunter the villages and forests; the fertility of soil; community bonding; purification and rejuvenation.
-Nagaland is a perfect destination to explore unknown festivals.
+The tribes in Nagaland have festivals around the elements like the spirits that saunter the villages and forests, the fertility of the soil, community bonding, purification, and as well as rejuvenation.
+Nagaland is a perfect destination for India to explore unknown festivals and also Cultures.

 Also Read A Trip With The Nagas